 Professor Edward Chen Kwan Yiu, former President of Lingnan University, is an Honorary Professor and Distinguished Fellow of the Centre of Asian Studies at the University of Hong Kong.

 He was a member of the Legislative Council of Hong Kong in 1991 and 1992, and a member of the Executive Council of Hong Kong from 1992 to 1997.
 He was a member of the Hong Kong SAR Basic Law Consultative Committee from 1985 to 1990.
-He served the Consumer Council for over 10 years and was its Chairman from 1991 to 1997, working particularly on the promotion of competition policy in Hong Kong.
-He was appointed a Justice of the Peace in 1993, and was awarded a CBE in 1995 and the Gold Bauhinia Star in 2003.
+He served the Consumer Council for over ten years and was its Chairman from 1991 to 1997, working particularly on the promotion of competition policy in Hong Kong.
+He was appointed a Justice of the Peace in 1993, and was awarded a Commander of the Order of the British Empire (CBE) in 1995 and the Gold Bauhinia Star in 2003.

 In recognition of his invaluable contributions to the Hong Kong community and to academia, the University has resolved to confer upon him the degree of Social Sciences honoris causa.